sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

-enabled_method_list       =     "dot1x"/"mab"                       ;List of methods to be used for authentication enabled_priority_list     =     "dot1x"/"mab"                       ;Relative priority of methods to be used for authentication num_clients_authenticated =     1*2DIGIT                            ;Number of clients authenticated on the port.
+enabled_method_list       =     "dot1x"/"mab"                       ;List of methods to be used for authentication enabled_priority_list     =     "dot1x"/"mab"                       ;Relative priority of methods to be used for authentication

-open_authentication_mode  =     "enabled"/"disabled"                ;Indicates if open authentication mode is enabled on the port.

 ```

 **PAC_AUTHENTICATED_CLIENT_OPER_TABLE**
 ```

 "PAC_AUTHENTICATED_CLIENT_OPER_TABLE": {
   "ethernet1": [
     {